isaduan/llm-persuasion/README.md

 ![Linguistic mimicry in GPT-4 Generated Texts with Specific vs. General Prompts](https://github.com/isaduan/llm-persuasion/blob/main/prompt.png)

 ![Linguistic mimicry in GPT-4 Generated Texts vs. Reddit User Reply, with Specific Prompts](https://github.com/isaduan/llm-persuasion/blob/main/three.png)

+You can use `survey_construction.py` to reproduce how we constructed unique survey for each participant in order to test the persuasive effectiveness of linguistically personalized arguments compared to general arguments.
+For privacy and data security concerns, we do not provide the raw data or the code we use to access participants' reddit text history.
+However, you can use your own data for implementation.
+Data should be stored in CSV format with each row representing a participant.
+A 'Text' column must store the participant's text data as lists of strings.
+The script will produce a new csv file `survey_ready.csv` with new columns e.g. "arg1" that stores arguments ready to run the survey experiment.